 A few of the different types of travel insurance you may want to consider include:

 - Damage to personal property or rental cars

 The cost of these policies varies based on the type of travel insurance you purchase, as well as the value of your trip and your personal risk factors.
 The amount of coverage you elect can also affect your rates.
 Where policies have different tier plans available, you’ll generally pay more for higher levels of coverage.

 You may be able to get your next trip covered through your credit card perks.
-Some credit cards, particularly travel cards, offer travel insurance and discounts, with higher fee cards typically offering higher levels of coverage.
+Some credit cards, particularly the best travel cards, offer travel insurance and discounts, with higher-fee cards typically offering higher levels of coverage.
 If you’re a frequent traveler, it could be in your best interest to read the fine print on your credit card to see if you can take advantage of any travel-related perks.

 How much is travel insurance?

 The amount you’ll pay for travel insurance will depend on a few different factors such as your age (travel insurance prices tend to increase the older you get), the number of travelers you’ll need to insure and the length of your overall trip.
-Still, experts say you can expect to shell out anywhere from 4-11 percent of the total cost of your trip on your travel insurance policy.
+Still, experts say you can expect to shell out anywhere from 4 to 11 percent of the total cost of your trip on your travel insurance policy.

 - Basic coverage is typically your cheapest travel insurance option.
 Depending on the specific policy you purchase, this generally includes benefits such as trip cancellation and lost baggage.
 However, it may require that you pay a deductible for each covered sickness or injury.